Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

 ## Task 1: Develop ARM Template to deploy an app to Azure

-In this task you'll be generating an ARM template to deploy a web application to Azure using Azure App Services and define the necessary resources.
+In this task, you'll be generating an ARM template to deploy a web application to Azure using Azure App Services and defining the necessary resources.

-1. In your GitHub Copilot Chat window, ask the GitHub Copilot to generate an ARM template to deploy a web app with necessary resources defined (basic/free pricing plan, basic authentication enabled and GitHub actions setting disabled).
+1. In your GitHub Copilot Chat window, ask the GitHub Copilot to generate an ARM template to deploy a web app with the necessary resources defined (basic/free pricing plan, basic authentication enabled, and GitHub actions setting disabled).

    ![](../../media/challenge3-generate-arm.png)

-1. GitHub Copilt will generate a basic ARM template (which might be not accurate).
-Copy and paste the ARM template in a new file named **deploy.json**, utilize GitHub Copilot Suggestions and Chat to refactor the template to your specifications.
-Your ARM template must resemble as given below wth the resources and specifications.
+1. GitHub Copilt will generate a basic ARM template (which might not be accurate).
+Copy and paste the ARM template in a new file named **deploy.json**, and utilize GitHub Copilot Suggestions and Chat to refactor the template to your specifications.
+Your ARM template must resemble what is given below, with the resources and specifications.

    ```
    {